top of page

 During peak season, these pressures intensify.
 One employee leaving can force the rest of the team to absorb the extra workload, which can sometimes trigger a chain reaction.

 Besides staffing challenges, 3PLs have become harder to manage.
 SKU counts have multiplied, and more clients expect value-added services like relabeling and custom packaging.
-Small inefficiencies in carrier selection and slotting also lead to bigger delays and mistakes when you’re managing dozens of product lines and tight service-level agreements (SLAs).
+Small inefficiencies in carrier selection and slotting can lead to bigger delays and mistakes when you’re managing dozens of product lines and tight service-level agreements (SLAs).

 What is Logistics Automation for 3PLs?